I was fired right before my bonus/ commission was due. Don't they still owe it to me?

 It's possible.
 These cases theoretically implicate a couple of different laws and doctrines, including breach of contract, the Massachusetts Wage Act, and the covenant of good faith and fair dealing.

-I will provide an overview of these three separate bodies of law and give some examples of how they come into play in this situation based on cases that have already been litigated.
+Below is an overview of these three bodies of law and how they come into play in this situation based on previously litigated cases.

 These cases, like most employment cases, are highly fact-specific, however.
-Thus, you will need to go over the specifics of your situation with an employment lawyer for a more definite answer based on your circumstances.
+Thus, you will need to go over the specifics of your situation with an employment lawyer for a more particular assessment based on your circumstances.

 Breach of Contract

-In one federal court case applying Massachusetts law where the employee sued for breach of contract, where the contract provided that the annual bonus "shall be payable within 60 days following the end of the calendar year to which it relates”; the employee must be "employed by the Company on the date on which the Annual Bonus is paid"; and where the employee left on January 8, the court nevertheless concluded that the employee stated a claim for breach of contract because the employer could have issued its bonus payments before the employee left the company.
+In one federal court case applying Massachusetts law, the employee sued for breach of contract where the contract provided 1) that the annual bonus "shall be payable within 60 days following the end of the calendar year to which it relates”; and 2) the employee must be "employed by the Company on the date on which the Annual Bonus is paid."
+The employee left on January 8.
+The court concluded that nonetheless, the employee stated a claim for breach of contract because the employer could have issued its bonus payments before the employee left the company.
 Obourn v.
 American Well Corp, 115 F. Supp.
 3d 301 (D. Conn.
 2015).

 The Massachusetts Wage Act

 The Wage Act applies to compensation such as a bonus or commissions earned on top of a base salary to the extent it is "definitely determined" and "due and payable."
 M.G.L. c.
 149, § 148; Okerman v.
 VA Software Corp., 69 Mass.
 App.
 Ct.
 771, 776-779 (2007).

 Bonuses or commissions are due and payable when “any contingencies relating to their entitlement have occurred.”
 Sterling Research, Inc. v.
 Pietrobono, 2005 WL 3116758, at *11 (D.Mass.
 Nov.
 21, 2005).